 Low Property Taxes

-One of the great benefits of living on Pawleys Island is the incredibly low property tax.
-Residents of South Carolina pay some of the lowest property tax rates in the country, with an average effective rate of just 0.57%.
-Those over 65 who’ve lived in the state for over a year are also eligible for a “homestead exemption,” which exempts them from taxes on the first $50,000 of their home’s value.
+South Carolina has one of the lowest effective property tax rates in the country, at just 0.57%.
+In addition to paying this low rate, South Carolina seniors who’ve lived in the state over a year can benefit from a “homestead exemption,” which exempts them from property taxes on the first $50,000 of their home’s value.